space-mvc/api-example/README.md

 3) Create a virtual host as http://local.api.com to match postman urls

-4) Create a mysql database
+4) Create a mysql database as api_explorer

 5) Update the database settings inside .env to match your database/host